Fluke Infections of the Lungs

 If the brain is affected, people may have seizures, difficulty using or understanding language, or problems seeing.
 They may be paralyzed.

-Doctors diagnose liver fluke infections when they see eggs in a person's sputum or stool.
+Doctors diagnose lung fluke infections when they see eggs in a person's sputum or stool.
 Sometimes a sample of fluid is removed from the lungs and checked for eggs.
 Blood tests to detect antibodies to the parasite may be useful.
 (Antibodies are proteins produced by the immune system to help defend the body against attack, including by that by parasites.)

 Other tests, such as an x-ray or computed tomography (CT) of the chest, may be done to check for damage to the lungs or other organs.